siegstedt/predict_blood_donation/README.md

 * Training the linear regression model

 ## Tech stack
-* Python
+* Python 3
+* Pandas
+* scikit-learn
 * TPOT library
-* Pandas

-_The project is based on a datacamp assignment published by Dimitri Denisjonok.
+_The project is based on a datacamp assignment published by Dimitri Denisjonok._